-Make no mistake, the American public has a serious sweet tooth, which is why the candy industry in the U.S. is worth $36.4 billion while the global candy market rakes in more than $186 billion each year.
-Entrepreneurs who wish to buy into a proven business concept have a small but solid shortlist to study with these four best chocolate/candy franchises of 2018.
+Make no mistake, the American public has a serious sweet tooth, and entrepreneurs who wish to buy into a proven business concept have a small but solid shortlist to study with these 4 best chocolate/candy franchises of 2019.

 1. Rocky Mountain Chocolate Factory